 One of the biggest disadvantages of self-report inventories is that it is possible for people to engage in deception when answering questions.
 Even though techniques can be used to detect deception, people can still successfully provide false answers often in an effort to "fake good" or appear more socially acceptable and desirable.

 Another potential problem is that people are not always good at accurately describing their own behavior.
 People tend to overestimate certain tendencies (especially ones that are viewed as socially desirable) while underestimating other characteristics.
 This can have a serious impact on the accuracy of a personality test.

 Self-report personality tests can also be quite long, in some cases taking several hours to complete.
-Not surprisingly, respondent can quickly become bored and frustrated.
-When this happens, test-takers will often answers questions as quickly as possible, often without even reading the test items.
+Not surprisingly, respondents can quickly become bored and frustrated.
+When this happens, test-takers will often answer questions as quickly as possible, often without even reading the test items.

 Projective tests are most often used in psychotherapy settings and allow therapists to quickly gather a great deal of information about a client.
 For example, a therapist can look not only at the client's response to a particular test item; they can also take into account other qualitative information such as the client's tone of voice and body language.
 All of this can be explored in greater depth as the client progresses though therapy sessions.

 However, projective tests also have a number of disadvantages and limitations.
 The first problem lies in the interpretation of the responses.
 Scoring test items is highly subjective and different raters might provide entirely different viewpoints of the responses.

 These tests also tend to lack both reliability and validity.
 Remember, reliability refers to the consistency of a test while validity involves whether the test is really measuring what it claims to measure.